 pip install pygal

 >>> import pygal >>> line_chart = pygal.Line() >>> line_chart.x_labels = map(str, range(2008, 2020)) >>> line_chart.add(Price, [190, 200, 210, 215, 216, 220, 220, 221, 222, 230, 250]) <pygal.graph.line.Line object at 0x0035AF88> >>> line_chart.render()

 The data visualization library is often used by data scientists during data cleaning of a map.
 With the help of Folium, we can manipulate map data and visualize it on the go.
 Folium comes with many built-in test sets for different maps, including OpenStreetMap, MapQuest open, Mapbox, and Stamen.
 Also, Folium supports data in JSON format and binds that data to provide visualization over a map.

 Use the above command to install the Folium library.

 >>> import folium >>> map_osm = folium.Map(location=[35.1336, -112.9330]) >>> map_osm.create_map(path='file.html')

 With this, we conclude our article on the best Python data visualization libraries.
 Data visualization is a must-have skill for a Python data scientist.
-All the Python libraries that we have listed here are the most popular ones and ranked according to their popularity and usages.
+All the Python libraries that we have listed here are the most popular ones and are ranked according to their popularity and usage.

 We suggest you go through at least 2 to 3 libraries and choose the best one for you.
 Libraries like Matplotlib and Seaborn are the most popular data visualization libraries for data science.
 Libraries like Plotly, bokeh, and pygal are used with web applications to visualize data or plot graphs and charts on websites.